schel-d/melbpt-utils/TTBL.md

 ## Version declaration

-The first lines of a valid `.ttbl` file must contain:
+The first lines of a valid `.ttbl` file must be:

 ```
 [timetable]